kmeegan/RPC-Test/README.md

 # RPC-Test
-This repository is for all the RPC Runbooks that are automatically created when the Pre-Implementation Fomr has been completed and Approved by the Deployment Engineer.
+This repository is for all the RPC Runbooks that are automatically created when the Pre-Implementation Form has been completed and Approved by the Deployment Engineer.